prabhaarya/bq-pii-classifier/README.md

 * DLP service account must have Fine-Grained Reader role in order to inspect tagged columns for new data.
 Steps:
  * Detect the DLP service account in the host project
+     * DLP service account is in the form service-<project number>@dlp-api.iam.gserviceaccount.com
      * Search in IAM for @dlp-api.iam.gserviceaccount.com (tick the "Include Google-Provided role grants" box)
      * If this host project never used DLP before, run a sample inspection job for GCP to create a service account
  * Set the `dlp_service_account` variable in the terraform variables file